-On Friday, officials in San Bernardino County announced dental records have helped identify two bodies found in shallow graves near Victorville as Summer and Joseph.
+In November 2013, officials in San Bernardino County announced dental records helped identify two bodies found in shallow graves near Victorville as Summer and Joseph.
 They say they believe two additional bodies found in a separate grave are those of Joseph Mateo and Gianni.

 This timeline documents the events leading up to and following the report of the family's disappearance.

 Jan.
 28, 2010 – Someone using the McStay’s computer searched for information about travel to Mexico and passports for children days before they disappeared.

 Jan.
 31, 2010 - Family celebrates youngest son Joseph Jr. 3rd birthday